 If your mum is into her beauty products and loves to pamper herself, why not put together a beauty box for her of little treats?

-Think about all of her favourite beauty products, from the lipstick she loves to her favourite perfume from thefragranceshop, and pick out a few bits and bobs to go into her beauty box.
+Think about all of her favourite beauty products, from the lipstick she loves to her favourite perfume, and pick out a few bits and bobs to go into her beauty box.

 As well as picking beauty products that she already loves, try to find some products that you know she’ll like but has never tried before.
 Perhaps some lovely luxurious bath bombs, a rich face cream, and a hair mask could be ideal?